 In addition to exploratory testing, there’s:

-- Non-functional testing – this includes load, performance, security, stress, accessibility and usability testing.
-All of which are types of test to meet the acceptance criteria of non-functional requirements.
+Non-functional testing – This includes load, performance, security, stress, accessibility and usability testing.

 What is the difference between exploratory testing and other types of testing?

-Exploratory testing is not focused on requirements.
+Exploratory testing does not focus on requirements.
 Instead, it focuses your mind, testing what you want on the system/application in the scope of your sprint/project.

 My approach to exploratory testing

 With functional/destructive tests focusing on meeting the acceptance criteria/user stories, we encourage that functional/destructive testing be automated, if deemed repeatable.
 If it’s a test that adds value to be run again in the future, we will automate it.